Subscribe to Our Newsletter

-Boeing Secures $2.4 Billion USAF Contract for KC-46A Pegasus Tankers
+Boeing Secures $2.4 Billion KC-46A Pegasus Contract: Expanding the U.S. Air Force’s Refueling Fleet

 KC-46A Photo by Daniel Shapiro / Unsplash

-Boeing Secures $2.4 Billion USAF Contract for KC-46A Pegasus Tankers
+Boeing Secures $2.4 Billion KC-46A Pegasus Contract: Expanding the U.S. Air Force’s Refueling Fleet

 Boeing has been awarded a $2.4 billion contract to deliver 15 KC-46A Pegasus tankers to the U.S. Air Force.
 This order, the eleventh of 13 planned batches, increases the total number of KC-46As ordered worldwide to 168.